ttgc/Mojang-API/README.md

 Mojang-API
 ==========

-A Python 2 library for the Mojang API services
+A Python 3 library adapted from python 2 library by Syfaro for the Mojang API services

 ## Usage